 The newly rebuilt service area at Barnetby Top is positioned at the roundabout at the end of the M180, but it primarily serves the A180.

-Catering: Starbucks Drive Thru Outdoor Space: Grass verges only; public footpath connections Charging Points: MFG EV Power 150kW CCS & 50kW CHAdeMO Forecourt: BP, Londis, Stacked Bakers & Sandwich Makers, Costa Express, Dunkin' Donuts, f'real Milkshakes, Hershey's Freeze, Reese's Freeze, Rollover, Tango Ice Blast
+Catering: Starbucks Drive Thru Outdoor Space: Grass verges only; public footpath connections Charging Points: MFG EV Power 150kW CCS & 50kW CHAdeMO Forecourt: BP, Londis, Stacked Bakers & Sandwich Makers, Costa Express, Dunkin' Donuts, f'real Milkshakes, Hershey's Hot Chocolate, Reese's Hot Chocolate, Rollover, Tango Ice Blast

 Short stay customer parking is available for cars at both facilities.